chandler767/Cube-Fight/README.md

 ## How to Build

-The tutorial [*Create a Multiplayer Augmented Reality Game with Magic Leap*](https://www.pubnub.com/blog/Multiplayer-Augmented-Reality-Game-Magic-Leap-unity/) details how to build and run this project in full.
+The tutorial [*Create a Multiplayer Augmented Reality Game with Magic Leap and Unity*](https://www.pubnub.com/blog/Multiplayer-Augmented-Reality-Game-Magic-Leap-unity/) details how to build and run this project in full.

 ## What's Next?
 The augmented world is your oyster with Magic Leap + PubNub.
 Here are a few ideas to get you started: